sveltejs/kit/documentation/docs/04-hooks.md

 ### handle

 This function runs every time SvelteKit receives a request — whether that happens while the app is running, or during [prerendering](#page-options-prerender) — and determines the response.
-It receives the `request` object and a function called `resolve`, which invokes SvelteKit's router and generates a response (rendering a page, or invoking an endpoint) accordingly.
+It receives an `event` object representing the request and a function called `resolve`, which invokes SvelteKit's router and generates a response (rendering a page, or invoking an endpoint) accordingly.
 This allows you to modify response headers or bodies, or bypass SvelteKit entirely (for implementing endpoints programmatically, for example).

 > Requests for static assets — which includes pages that were already prerendered — are _not_ handled by SvelteKit.

-If unimplemented, defaults to `({ request, resolve }) => resolve(request)`.
+If unimplemented, defaults to `({ event, resolve }) => resolve(event)`.

 ```ts
 // Declaration types for Hooks